tylerholmes/orderbook/README.md

 # Order Book

 ## Overview
 The **Order Book Project** is a stock trading application designed to simulate a real-time order book system, allowing users to place buy and sell orders for stocks.
-Built with Go and the Gin framework for the backend, React for the frontend, PostgreSQL for the database,
+Built with Go and the Gin framework for the backend, React for the frontend, PostgreSQL for the database, and containerized with Docker.

 ## Project Structure
 ```